Vancleeff/retroachievements/Sets/Technomage/README.md

 #### Resourceful
 To get this done, you can't buy the Cork from Lars, at the store.
 You will need to find 6 Corks around the city.
 They are in containers, just inspect everething and destroy every crates and you should be good.
 Their position are random so I can't give you their exact position.

+#### Machinist
+You will have to kill the Scrapyard Monster without taking any damage.
+I highly suggest you to keep the mana potions found during this chapter for this fight.
+Be very careful at the beginning of the fight and use sideways to reach the boss cause the main access seems to trigger some weird damage from unknown source at the beginning of the fight.
+After that, it's

 #### Plumber
 At the end of the chapter, during the Water Tanks riddle, you will have to solve it in 4 moves.
 When you are facing the Tanks gauges, use the left one 3 times then the front one once and you should get the achievement.